Cubie87/discordCTFtimeBot/README.md

 ```
 The prefix should be a single character used as the prefix for bot commands.

-Then, run `docker build -t asteria .` to build the docker image, and `docker run asteria` to run pandora.
+Then, run `docker build -t asteria .` to build the docker image, and `docker run asteria` to run asteria.

 Alternatively, to run without docker, install dependences